 We will repair your dentures and make any adjustments needed to ensure that your teeth fit comfortably and are fully functional once again.
 Yes, we take Walk-in Repairs!

 It is important for us to point out that prevention is a key part of avoiding repairs and replacements.
 Your dentures will last longer and stay damage-free if cared for correctly.
 Make sure you are keeping your dentures clean, brush them regularly, rinse well, and soak them overnight.
 (See our blog post on how to clean your dentures.)
 When brushing your dentures, fill the sink with water, so if you do drop them, they have a softer impact and are less likely to break.

 When was the last time you saw a highly qualified denturist?
 If it has been awhile since you’ve given your smile the attention it deserves, it may be time to make an appointment.
 Contact us soon to set up an appointment at one of our convenient locations in Tacoma, Puyallup or Parkland, WA.
 Our denturists are experts in their fields and can ensure that you have comfortable, well-functioning, and natural looking dentures that last a lifetime.

 Priscilla Berlanga, who just turned 25, grew up in a family of denturists.
 Her grandparents, her father, her uncle, her mother, even her cousin has played a part in the Berlanga denturist legacy, so it makes sense that one of the Berlanga children would join the practice, but Priscilla never thought it would be her.

-After a short time Priscilla knew that with her background in business, her artistic gifts, and her love of helping her others, becoming a denturist was the right path for her.
+After a short time Priscilla knew that with her love of helping her others and her artistic talents, becoming a denturist was the right path for her.
 Berlanga Dentures welcomes, Priscilla as she prepares for denturist school.